tlk00/BitMagic/README.md

 All of the above does not guarantee it is bug free project.

-### SIMD support:
+### HPC and SIMD:

-BitMagic provides fast algorithms optimized for various SIMD sets, exploit super-scalar features of modern CPUs, cache-friendly algorithms and thread-safe and data-parallel structures.
-High-performance is a priority!
+BitMagic provides fast algorithms optimized for various SIMD sets, exploit super-scalar features of modern CPUs, cache-friendly algorithms, thread-safe and data-parallel structures.

-- SSE2    - Intel SSE2 command set is supported, but gets gradually phased out, no new algorithms and compute kernels
+- SSE2    - Intel SSE2 but gets gradually phased out, no new algorithms and compute kernels
-- SSE4.2  - Supported and also adds use of x86 POPCNT
+- SSE4.2  - Supported and adds x86 POPCNT
-- AVX2    - Supported plus POPCNT plus BMI1/BMI2 (best performance!)
+- AVX2    - Supported adds POPCNT and BMI1/BMI2 (best performance!)
 - AVX-512 - Work in progress.
 Some algorithms are ready(and stable), but we cannot get performance right (yet).
             AVX-512 projects using BitMagic for now should just use AVX2 mode (it is compatible).